Ben-JClark/react-website/README.md

 ```
 npm start
 ```
-3. In a web browser navigate to
+3. In your web browser navigate to
 ```
 http://localhost:3000/
 ```